Diffusion Atlas

 The unification is theoretical, not cosmetic.
 Atlas operations expose where in latent space a model decides; Bench shows what those decisions cost in compositional fidelity.
 Together they let critical theorists treat diffusion outputs as traces of a vector logic rather than finished pictures.

-Four operations ship in the first version, organised across two top-level tabs:
+Four operations are live, organised across two top-level tabs:

 Atlas